jaxonL/adventofcode/README.md

 I have decided to put a rain check on day 6 (and possibly day 7, due to events) and will come back another time to unwrap my advent stars.
 <!-- Day 7: trees and linked lists may have helped but... -->

+I'm back (on day 10, because well... graphic stuff is confusing).
+I'm thinking about other ways to solve it (because the sleigh code wasn't working; wasn't considering edge cases, etc.).
+I have to keep track of what comes after (or before) a character in case I need to move it around a string.
+Enter an inelegant solution:

+For each character...
+* ... keep track of the letters that come before the character
+* ... keep track of how many (quantity) letters come after the character (counter 'x')

+We can then build the string up *backwards*:

+1. find the characters that have 0 as their value for 'x'
+2. order them in alphabetical order then append in front of the instruction string
+3. subtract 1 from the `x` values of all the letters that come before all the appended character(s)
+5. remove the character(s) from the set
+4. repeat until no characters are left

 ## Day 8 (Memory Maneuver)

 Day 8's hard part, before I even start to attack the question, is to parse the input and to construct the tree.
 Part 1 doesn't seem so hard; we could technically not even create a tree (which may or may not be used in part 2) and solve the summing of metadata.
 I suspect it to be very easy to mess up the parsing and then getting the wrong sum though.
 An outline for the algorithm: